ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Hospitality_to_Synthetic_Cooking.md

 **Hypothesis:** Digital platforms for personalized menu previews enhance customer anticipation and satisfaction.

-The pre-dining engagement stage is critical in setting the tone for the dining experience.
-By utilizing digital platforms, restaurants can provide personalized menu previews that cater to individual preferences.
-This section will explore the effectiveness of various digital engagement strategies, such as personalized emails, mobile applications, and social media interactions, in enhancing customer anticipation.

-**Proposed Experiment:** A/B testing of pre-dining engagement strategies.

-To empirically test this hypothesis, an A/B testing approach will be employed, where one group of diners receives personalized menu previews while another group does not.
-Customer satisfaction and anticipation levels will be measured through surveys administered before and after the dining experience, allowing for a comparison of outcomes between the two groups.
+**Proposed Experiment:** An A/B testing methodology will be employed to compare customer satisfaction levels between diners who receive personalized menu previews via digital platforms and those who do not.
+This experiment aims to quantify the impact of pre-dining engagement on overall satisfaction.

 #### Sub-section 2: In-Dining Personalization

 **Hypothesis:** Customizable dishes increase perceived value and satisfaction.

-In-dining personalization allows diners to tailor their meals according to their preferences, enhancing their overall experience.
-This section will examine the impact of customizable dishes on customer satisfaction and perceived value, exploring how offering options such as ingredient substitutions and portion sizes can elevate the dining experience.

-**Proposed Experiment:** Survey diners on their experiences with personalized options.

-A survey will be conducted among diners who have experienced customizable dishes in various restaurants.
-The survey will assess their satisfaction levels, perceived value, and likelihood of returning to the establishment.
-Statistical analysis will be employed to determine the significance of the findings.
+**Proposed Experiment:** A survey will be administered to diners to assess their experiences with personalized dining options.
+This survey will explore factors such as perceived value, satisfaction, and likelihood of return visits.

 ### Key Aspect 2 of Shifted Domain: Culinary Quality Management